network-observability/network-observability-lab/README.md

 pip install .
 ```

-3. Test everything is working by deploying lab that hast most of the components configured and ready to go.
+3. Test everything is working by deploying a lab that has most of the components configured and ready to go.

 ```bash
 # Start the network lab